 - Develop a working diagnosis.

-Once a diagnosis is reached, we will provide options for various chiropractic treatment plans that include all of our services.
+Once a diagnosis is reached, we will provide options for various chiropractic treatment plans.
+It may include options for all of our services to get you pain free.
 If you have insurance, we will also confirm your chiropractic benefits before you start care.
 Or if you do not have insurance, we can discuss flexible cash plans with you.

-At BackFit, treatment is always patient choice.
-This means that you choose what adjustments you receive to what parts of your body and what methods are used for your adjustment.
+At BackFit, treatment is always a patient’s choice.
+You choose what adjustments you receive to what parts of your body and what methods are used for your adjustment.
 We only adjust you how you want to be adjusted.